Interest in blockchain technology has been rising rapidly, and many are wondering how to invest in blockchain. Here’s a brief overview.

 - Waves — A crypto platform for token assurance, transfer and blockchain trading.

 Uncoupled from bitcoin, blockchain’s future outlook is fascinating and promising.
 While estimates for market size vary wildly, the consensus seems to be that growth is inevitable once the needed technological infrastructure is in place.

 For instance, research conducted by Market and Markets suggests that the blockchain market will be worth US$23.3 billion by 2021.
 Grand View Research, another firm, suggests the market will grow to US$7.74 billion by 2024 as various sectors continue to adapt this new technology.
 For its part, Meticulous Research forecasts that the market will reach US$28 billion by 2025.

 What’s more, in the last few years, 40 central banks have reportedly deployed blockchain technologies, according to the World Economic Forum, and it’s expected that this number will increase dramatically in the coming years.
 Blockchain is expected to save banks up to $27 billion annually by 2030, says Juniper Research, thereby providing incentives for banks the world over to jump aboard the blockchain train.

 In short, it’s clear that blockchain is here for the long haul, which should ease the minds of those who have been wondering how to invest in blockchain.

 This is an updated version of an article originally published by the Investing News Network in 2016.

 Don’t forget to follow us @INN_Technology for real-time news updates!

-Editorial Disclosure: 360 Blockchain and BLOK Technologies are clients of the Investing News Network.
+Editorial Disclosure: Codebase Ventures is a client of the Investing News Network.
 This article is not paid-for content.